-In addition, there has still been no proper investigation and prosecution of the attacks on the LGBTI Support Centre.
+However, some issues remain.
+For example, there has still been no proper investigation and prosecution of the attacks on the LGBTI Support Centre.
 In operation since 2012, the centre provides support to LGBTI people and to their family and friends.
 It has been subject to attacks ever since it opened.
 People working at the centre have been physically attacked and its offices have been damaged several times.
 Following one of the attacks, the centre had to close down for renovation for a period of time.
 No proper investigation and prosecution of the attackers of the LGBTI centre has happened yet and no charges have been made, despite numerous calls by CSOs, organised protests demanding action, the existence of video recordings in which the attackers can easily be identified (available on YouTube) and calls by the European Commission itself.

-Measures to promote dialogue between social partners to give effect to the principle c) of equal treatment within workplace practices, codes of practice and workforce monitoring (Article 11 Directive 2000/43 and Article 13 Directive 2000/78)
+c) Measures to promote dialogue between social partners to give effect to the principle of equal treatment within workplace practices, codes of practice and workforce monitoring (Article 11 Directive 2000/43 and Article 13 Directive 2000/78)

 The mechanism for social dialogue between social partners is the Economic and Social Council (ESC).
-It consists of representatives from the Government, unions and the no-reactions.
+It consists of representatives from the Government, unions and the Associations of Employers.
+The ESC seems to have focused on implementing actions set out in the Government strategic documents, which includes the setting up of an infrastructure for the peaceful resolution of disputes.

-&lt;sup>260 For more on this, please see flash report: www.equalitylaw.eu/downloads/2177-mk-29-lgbti-centre-attacksd) Addressing the situation of Roma and Travellers
+&lt;sup>235 For more on this, please see flash report: www.equalitylaw.eu/downloads/2177-mk-29-lgbti-centre-attacks-no-reactions.